Why Do I Need Income Protection Insurance?

-According to the Association of British Insurers (ABI) over 1 million workers in the UK alone find themselves unable to work due to injury or serious illness each year.
-An income cover could help to guarantee your continued income if you became ill or disabled.
-An IP policy covers you against illnesses and injuries that leave you unable to work and will continue to pay an agreed sum for an agreed period of time.
+According to the Association of British Insurers (ABI) more than 1 million workers in the UK alone find themselves unable to work due to injury or serious illness each year.
+Income protection insurance, offered by Healthcare International as part of our life insurance and tailored specifically to expats, could help to guarantee your continued income if you became ill or disabled.
+An income protection policy covers you against illnesses and injuries that leave you unable to work and will continue to pay an agreed sum for an agreed period of time.

 Income Protection Insurance or Life Insurance?

 Both of these products provide financial security for families.
 Life insurance provides a lump sum payment in the event of the death of the insured person which can be used to pay off debts such as mortgages and leave a sum of money to pay for future family needs such as education and healthcare.
 Income protection insurance on the other hand pays an agreed income when the insured is unable to work for an extended period of time due to a claimable illness or injury.
 The benefits of Life Insurance are paid to the insured’s dependants, whereas with Income protection the benefits are disbursed to the policy holder directly.

 Life insurance is critical to provide families with ongoing financial security and is often mandatory when a mortgage or some other loan or debt must be covered.
 Nonetheless, an employed worker is always more likely to get ill or injured than to suddenly die so income insurance protection is an equally important financial tool and should be considered just as important as life insurance from a financial coverage point of view.